dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies06](/images/goalies06.png)

 Importantly, though, these data aren't scaled.
-Scaling and centering, also known as normalizing better removes effects of units.
-For example are changes or ten degrees celsius equally as dramatic as ten degrees farenheight?
+Centering and scaling, also known as normalizing, better removes effects of units.
+For example are changes of ten degrees Farenheight equally as dramatic as ten degrees Celsius?
 No!
-So let's scale these are retry a scree plot.
+So let's scale these and retry a scree plot.

 ```r
 # so what if we scale it?